UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 HOW TO STAY COMPETITIVE AND NAVIGATE UNCERTAINTY

-Verify COM Before Purchase
+Verify Country of Manufacture Before Purchase

 • Work with vendors who provide traceable heat numbers and compliance documentation upfront.